best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 An interface that defines how you can interact with software through code.
 For example, the functions or methods from a package that a typical user will interact with.

+### Object-oriented programming (OOP)

+Writing code that defines and uses classes.
+Classes are objects that contain both data (attributes) and logic (methods).
+Classes are often used to represent a real life entity - for example a bank account, which stores a balance and has method for withdrawing money.